zelloptt/zello-android-client-sdk/README.md

 ### Get ZelloWork app

-Before you can use the SDK install ZelloWork app on your phone.
-You can do it from __Get app__ section of the web console or by navigating to `http://<network name>.zellowork.com/app` on your phone.
+Before you can use the SDK, you must install the ZelloWork app on your phone.
+You can do this from the __Get app__ section of the web console or by navigating to `http://<network name>.zellowork.com/app` on your phone.

->__NB__: Zello app downloaded from Google Play is not supported by the SDK.
+>__NB__: The Zello app downloaded from Google Play is not supported by the SDK.

 ### Install Android Studio and configure your project